 Appalachian Trail Community

 In March of 2012, The Appalachian Trail Conservancy designated the City of Waynesboro as one of several Appalachian Trail Communities.
-Waynesboro, Virginia is located within three miles of the entrance to the Appalachian Trail.
+Waynesboro, Virginia is located within two miles of the entrance to the Appalachian Trail.
 By nature of the city’s proximity, Waynesboro lends itself as a resource for many hikers.
 Community members, city departments and organizations recognize the volume of hikers that spend time in Waynesboro, and have developed tools to help make their stay more efficient and enjoyable.
 Within a few blocks of each other is a full service grocery store, post office and library, which prove to be common stops for many hikers.
-In the same vicinity, the YMCA offers hikers a facility to shower and land for camping overnight.
+In the same vicinity, the YMCA offers hikers a facility to shower and Waynesboro Parks and Recreation has designated land for camping overnight, equipped with a pavilion and solar charging station.
 For a panoramic view of the campground, click here.

 Appalachian Trail thru-hikers may enjoy adding variety to their long trek by “aqua-blazing” part of the trail.
 Hikers can put hop on the Shenandoah River at Port Republic (just north of Waynesboro) and paddle as far as Harpers Ferry.
 For more information, contact Shenandoah River Adventures at 888-309-7222.